TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Introduction

 The main contributions are summarized as follows. \begin{itemize}[topsep=0pt,partopsep=1ex,parsep=0pt] \item We propose to leverage 3D SZ compression to compress each level of an AMR dataset separately.
-We propose a hybrid compression approach based on the following three pre-process strategies and data characteristics. \item We propose an optimized sparse tensor representation to efficiently partition data and remove empty regions for sparse AMR data. \item We propose an enhanced \kdtree~approach to reduce the time overhead of removing empty regions. \item We propose a padding approach to improve the smoothness and compressibility of dense AMR data. \item We employ the SHE approach in the SZ compressor to reduce the high time and storage costs of compressing multiple small blocks after the partition. \item We tune the error bound for each AMR level to further improve the compression quality in terms of two application-specific post-analysis metrics. \item Experiments show that, compared to the state-of-the-art approach zMesh, our proposed AMR compression can improve the compression ratio by up to 4.9$\times$ under the same data distortion on the tested datasets. \end{itemize}
+We propose a hybrid compression approach based on the following three pre-process strategies and data characteristics. \item We propose an optimized sparse tensor representation to efficiently partition data and remove empty regions for sparse AMR data. \item We propose an enhanced \kdtree~approach to reduce the time overhead of removing empty regions. \item We propose a padding approach to improve the smoothness and compressibility of dense AMR data. \item We employ the SHE approach in the SZ compressor to reduce the high time and storage costs of compressing multiple small blocks in order to achieve better compression on AMR data after the partition. \item We tune the error bound for each AMR level to further improve the compression quality in terms of two application-specific post-analysis metrics. \item Experiments show that, compared to the state-of-the-art approach zMesh, our proposed AMR compression can improve the compression ratio by up to 4.9$\times$ under the same data distortion on the tested datasets. \end{itemize}

-We evaluate our proposed compression method on eight datasets from three real-world AMR simulation runs.
-The AMR simulations are well-known, open-source cosmology simulations---Nyx~\cite{nyx}.
+We evaluate our proposed compression method on ten datasets from three real-world AMR applications: Nyx \cite{nyx}, WarpX \cite{warpx}, and IAMR \cite{IAMR}.
 We compare our method with four baselines including zMesh using generic metrics such as compression ratio and peak signal-to-noise ratio (PSNR) and application-specific metrics such as power spectrum and halo finder.
-Our code is available at \url{https://github.com/FabioGrosso/3dAMRcomp}.
+Our code is available at \url{https://github.com/hipdac-lab/HPDC22-TAC}.

+The remaining paper is organized as follows.
 In Section~\ref{sec:background}, we present background information about error-bounded lossy compression, AMR method, \kdtree, and related work on AMR data compression.
 In Section~\ref{sec:design}, we describe our proposed pre-process strategies, SHE approach, and hybrid compression.
 In Section~\ref{sec:evaluation}, we show the experimental results on different AMR datasets.
 In Section~\ref{sec:conclusion}, we conclude our work and discuss the future work.